 Open Access Plus (OAP) | CIGNA OAP

-Employees outside the northwest Georgia/Chattanooga and Local Plus markets will remain part of OAP.
+Employees living outside the northwest Georgia/Chattanooga and Local Plus markets will remain part of the Cigna Open Access Plus (OAP) plan.
+For employees in Local Plus markets, you may choose an OAP option at a higher premium.
+To find a provider or hospital, visit cigna.com.When planning for your health care costs and Health Savings Account (HSA) contributions for 2019, remember in-network and out-of-network deductibles and out-of-pocket expenses are all separate and do not crossover.
 This plan does not apply to employees working in Hawaii; they remain on the HMSA plan.
-For employees in Local Plus markets, you may choose an OAP option at a higher premium.
-To find a provider or hospital, visit cigna.com.When planning for your health care costs and Health Savings Account (HSA) contributions for 2018, remember in-network and out-of-network deductibles and out-of-pocket expenses are all separate and do not crossover.

 Pharmacy is included when you elect medical coverage.
 The formulary with Express Scripts can change yearly.
-To avoid paying full price, please check visit express-scripts.com/covered to review the 2018 formulary to ensure medications are covered.
+To avoid paying full price, please click here to review the 2019 formulary to ensure medications are covered.